barryclark/jekyll-now/_posts/2016-9-7-Jupyter-Notebook.md

 If the client machine OS is Windows, you may install [mobaxterm](http://mobaxterm.mobatek.net/) first, then run the above command in mobaxterm.

-Once SSH tunneling is estavblished, you can connect to the remote Jupyter Notebook by openning `http://localhost:8080` in a web browser on your client machine.
+Once SSH tunneling is established, you can connect to the remote Jupyter Notebook by openning `http://localhost:8080` in a web browser on your client machine.